Isradipine Side Effects

 Applies to isradipine: oral capsule, oral tablet, oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking isradipine:More common
+You should check with your doctor immediately if any of these side effects occur when taking isradipine:More common

 - Bloating or swelling of face, arms, hands, lower legs, or feet